Create an application, not a magnum opus

 Is it the best work you were able to do today?

 Big, complex applications don’t just happen overnight – you know that.
 But if you set out to create a big, complex application, you’re only setting yourself up for failure.

 The best thing about specific problems?
 They can always be broken down into smaller, even more specific problems.

 So if you don’t know how to solve the problem you want to (yet), don’t sweat it.
 Break it down into a smaller problem and try again.
 Continue this process of breaking down the problem into smaller problems until you end up with a problem that you can solve.
 And just keep doing that.
-Eventually, you’ll solve your original problem… and it’ll be time to work on something bigger and better.
+Eventually, you’ll solve your original problem… and it’ll be time to work on something and better.